Common Cloudera AI errors and solutions

 Failed to mount storage.
 Reason: Failed to create mount target: NoFreeAddressesInSubnet: The specified subnet does not have enough free addresses to satisfy the request.

 AWS accounts have certain hard and soft resource limits imposed on them by default.
-For example, certain CPU/GPU instances that CML allows you to provision might even have an initial default limit of 0 (set by AWS).
+For example, certain CPU/GPU instances that Cloudera AI allows you to provision might even have an initial default limit of 0 (set by AWS).
 This means if you attempt to provision a cluster with those instance types, your request will fail.

 You can use the AWS console to request an increase in limits as needed.
 Go to the AWS console for the region where the environment was provisioned and then navigate to EC2 > Limits.